beyg1/Q3/CrewAi/crew/README.md

 update scripts in .toml file, then run through uv. uv run project-name. up until main function, we have made our first crewai flow, a pretty basic one.

+in chaining.py we learned to chain the prompts with a flow using basic decorators. this flow is static in main1.py  we learned about router decorator, it's kinda like async programming where code doesnt have to run step by step, instead it runs the step based on logic.